 - Keep personal info personal.
-Be careful how much personal info you provide on social networking sites.
-The more information you post, the easier it may be for a hacker or someone else to use that information to steal your identity, access your data, or commit other crimes such as stalking.
+Be careful how much personal information you provide on social networking sites.
+The more you post, the easier it may be for someone to use that information to steal your identity, access your data, or commit other crimes such as stalking.

 - Protect your computer.
 Security start with protecting your computer.
-Install Symantec Endpoint Protection, available at no cost from the Software Download Service at My Pitt (my.pitt.edu).
-Keep your operating system, Web browser, and other software current.
+Install Antivirus software.
+Keep your operating system, web browser, and other software current.
 You can use the Pitt Software Update Service to automatically download the latest security updates for Windows.

 - Know what action to take.
 If someone is harassing or threatening you, remove them from your friends list, block them, and report them to the site administrator.

 - Use strong passwords.
 Make sure that your password is at least eight characters long and consists of some combination of letters, numbers, and special characters (for example, +, @, #, or $).